Athena-yousra/ROS2/README.md

 ## Overview
 This project presents an autonomous robotic crawler designed for internal pipeline inspection.
-The system is capable of detecting corrosion, cracks, and obstacles using deep learning–based object detection (YOLOv11).
+The system is capable of detecting corrosion, cracks, and obstacles using computer vision based object detection (YOLOv11).
 It integrates real-time localization using wheel encoders and an IMU to estimate the position of detected defects inside the pipeline.
 The robot can be driven manually through a Bluetooth-based teleoperation interface implemented with a ROS2 key publisher node.